Brassy (band): History

-Their earliest material was released on the Costermonger label (home to Gene).
-The band found favour with John Peel for whom they recorded a radio session in June 1996, with a return visit in May 2000.
-With financial difficulties affecting Costermonger they moved on to Wiiija where they released their debut album Got It Made in 2000.
-Their 2000 track "Play Some D" was re-released in 2003 after it was used in the 'hellomoto' ad campaign by Motorola, leading to renewed interest in the band, and the recording of a second album, Gettin Wise.
+The band released their debut album Got It Made in 2000.
+Their 2000 track "Play Some D" was re-released in 2003 after it was used in the 'Hellomoto' ad campaign by Motorola, leading to renewed interest in the band, and the recording of a second album, Gettin Wise.
 Gettin Wise received a mixed response from critics, and proved to be their final album, with the band members all finding themselves in debt after recording it.
+The band members had to get day jobs, with Spencer and Frost moving to Manhattan, and Gordon moving to London.
+Spencer worked in a coffee shop.